cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/activate.md

 ---
 title: Activate
-description: Learn how to activate a Cloudify Premium/ Spire license and activate it.
+description: Learn how to activate a Premium/ Spire license and activate it.
 weight: 30
 ---